RÜFÜS DU SOL Launch Hard Kombucha Brand Mate Maker Co.

 “We felt there was a gap in the market for simple and delicious drinks made from real, organic ingredients without all the fake stuff,” Medcraft said in a statement.
 “So our community of mates came together to build a drinks company that is founded on transparency, innovation and fun all while doing our best to give the planet a high five through sustainable actions.”

-Mate Maker Co. have also underlined their commitment to sustainability through the product’s vegan-friendly status, and using sustainable packaging and organic ingredients.
-Likewise, they are also members of 1% For The Planet, meaning 1% of all annual sales are donated to environmental causes fighting climate change.
+Mate Maker Co.’s products are vegan-friendly and use sustainable packaging.
+The fledgling company has also signed up to the 1% For The Planet initiative, meaning 1% of annual sales will be donated to environmental causes fighting climate change.

-Products in the Mate Maker Co. range will be available through their official website in addition independent retailers, upcoming summer festivals, and RÜFÜS DU SOL’s December tour.
+Mate Maker Co. drinks will be available through the brand’s official website and independent retailers, as well as various summer festivals and all dates of RÜFÜS DU SOL’s December tour.

 Further Reading